EMBA Frequently Asked Questions

 A. A letter of commitment is a required written statement from your employer indicating the organization understands the amount of time you’ll spend away from work in Executive MBA program courses and residencies.

-Q. Who typically serves as a sponsor?
+Q. Who typically writes a letter of commitment?

 A. Yes, if you’re self-employed.
 Along with your statement of self-employment, you must submit two recommendation forms from individuals who can assess your professional accomplishments and your aptitude for academic success.